Dhampus Sarangkot Hiking Price

 Dhampus Sarangkot Trekking Accommodation and Food

 Accommodation and food during the trek are provided in tea houses or lodges along the way.
 The food typically is Nepali dal bhat (vegetables, lentils, and rice), noodles, pasta, and such simple but healthy food.
-Breakfast and dinner usually are offered at the lodge, while lunch is served at a place along the way.
+Breakfast and dinner are usually offered at the lodge, while lunch is served at a place along the way.
 Accommodation is basic but clean, with dormitory rooms and shared toilet facilities.
 In Dhampus and Sarangkot, you will be staying in standard tea houses, which offer a genuine and cozy experience.
 Blankets are available in most lodges, but it is always best to bring a sleeping bag for extra comfort, especially during cold weather.